Ten things to remember when writing and checking your essays

 9. Back up your argument with well-chosen examples from the text.
 Make sure that the quotation you select to back your point actually does do the job you want it to do.

 10. Don’t use critical quotation without giving some sense of your own evaluation of it.
 Don’t assume something must be right just because a critic says so.
 Use your own judgement.
-There are some very bad critical books.
-Remember you can also quote critics in order to disagree with them.
+Remember that you can also quote critics in order to disagree with them.
 Make it evident when you draw on the critical opinions of other people by acknowledging your sources.
 Failure to do this constitutes plagiarism.